alexander-zap/remote-gym/README.md

 This is achieved by using a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate), meaning the certificate is not signed by a publicly trusted certificate authority (CA) but by a locally created CA.

-See https://github.com/joekottke/python-grpc-ssl for more details.
+> See https://github.com/joekottke/python-grpc-ssl for more details and a more in-depth tutorial on how to create the self-signed certificates.

 All required configuration files to create a self-signed certificate chain can be found in the [ssl folder](/ssl).